Asymmetric Matters from a Dark First-Order Phase Transition: Introduction

-The idea that the SM baryon asymmetry is the result of a dark phase transition (``darkogenesis'') was originally proposed in Ref.~\cite{Shelton:2010ta}; other mechanisms have been developed in {\it e.g.}\/, \cite{Dutta:2010va,Petraki:2011mv,Walker:2012ka,Servant:2013uwa}.
+This paper builds upon recent work \cite{Hall:2019ank} on electroweak-like baryogenesis in a dark sector with an $\su2$ gauge group and two ``lepton" doublets.
+There is an extensive history of dark sectors with an $\su3\times\su2\times\U1$ gauge group, particularly in the context of mirror world models (see~\cite{Berezhiani:2003xm,Foot:2004pa} for a review and~\cite{Ibe:2018juk,Ibe:2018tex,Ibe:2019ena} for recent interesting examples).
+The idea that the SM baryon asymmetry is the result of a dark phase transition (``darkogenesis'') was originally proposed in Ref.~\cite{Shelton:2010ta} and developed in {\it e.g.}\/, \cite{Dutta:2010va,Petraki:2011mv,Walker:2012ka,Servant:2013uwa}.
 However, whereas darkogenesis models typically rely on higher-dimensional operators or a messenger sector in order to transfer the baryon asymmetry to the SM, we use a neutrino portal in a minimal, renormalizable model.

-The rest of this paper is organized as follows.
-In \Sec{baryogenesis}, we define the model content and investigate the conditions for dark-sector baryogenesis.
-In \Sec{darkmatter}, we calculate the resulting SM- and dark-sector asymmetries and investigate the features and signatures of two possible dark matter scenarios in depth.
-Conclusions follow in \Sec{conclusion}.
+Ref~\cite{Gu:2017rzz} considered a model with an $\su3 \times \su2_R \times \U1$ dark gauge sector and mirrored particle content.
+However, whereas they relied on a singlet scalar and CKM-like baryogenesis, we use the two Higgs doublet mechanism.